SaharMohsni/product-listing/README.md

 ## Installation and Setup Instructions

-Clone down this repository.
+Clone down this repository and the back-end repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: